 The programme is extensive and requires significant administrative management so to assist this the following will apply to all courses;

-- The National Trade Union Education Programme is following decision of the NEC accredited with East Riding College.
+The National Trade Union Education Programme is, following a decision of the NEC, accredited with East Riding College (currently the agreement is being updated).
 In due course the majority of courses within the national programme will be fully accredited.

-- Courses from the national programme delivered regionlly will be administered and funded by Head Office as now.
+Courses from the national programme delivered regionlly will be funded by Head Office as now and administered jointly.
 This does not preclude regions organising Regionally ‘specific’ courses locally but these will be organised and funded by regional councils.

 The union is right to seek to ensure the maximum benefit in terms activity and involvment from those attending national or regional edcuation courses back in the workplace, union structures and the wider labour movement.
 A three stage approach will look to provide information to assess those outcomes

-- All courses will include a specific structured session within the course covering; “what students expect to gain from the course, how they are or intend to be involved following the course”.
-This session will form part of the Tutor’s workbook notes for accreditation purposes.
+• All courses will include a specific structured discussion within the course covering; “what students expect to gain from the course, how they are or intend to be involved following the course”.
+This discussion will form part of the Tutor’s workbook notes for accreditation purposes.

-Course students will be informed on the course they will be contacted following the course by their Regional Mentor for the sole purpose of supporting them into activity and offering any assistance or information they may need locally.
+• Students will be informed on the course that they will be contacted following the course by their Regional Mentor for the sole purpose of supporting them into activity and offering any assistance or information they may need locally.